When to visit the vet?

 Regular veterinary check-ups are crucial to monitor the dog’s health and to be able to react early to changes.
 Early detection of health problems can enable timely intervention.

 In addition, minimizing stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and creating a stable and safe environment can help maintain cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and creating a stable, safe environment can help maintain cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
 Cognitive dysfunction can occur in older animals and is similar to dementia in humans. health.
-A stable environment with a consistent routine can support the dog and help him feel safe.
+A stable environment with a consistent routine can support the dog and help it feel secure.

 Outlook on current research

-Another promising area of research is the development of drugs that can slow the progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
-Alzheimer's disease is the most common form of dementia. or alleviate the symptoms.
-Some studies focus on the effect of drugs used in human Alzheimer’s patients to test their possible use in dogs.
-In parallel, the role of behavioral modifications and alternative therapies, such as acupuncture or physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques., is being investigated.
+Another promising area of research is the development of medications that can slow the progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms. of dementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
+Alzheimer's disease is the most common form of dementia. or relieve symptoms.
+Some studies focus on the effects of drugs used in human Alzheimer’s patients to test their potential use in dogs.
+In parallel, the role of behavior modification and alternative therapies, such as acupuncture or physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques., is being investigated.

-In the future, research could also aim at developing genetic tests to identify dogs that have a higher risk of developing DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
+In the future, research may also aim to develop genetic tests to identify dogs at higher risk of developing dementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
 Alzheimer's disease is the most common form of dementia..
 Such tests could make it possible to take preventive measures early and improve the quality of life of affected animals.